30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 While they can easily get into entry-level jobs in the field, those who wish to grow in the field will have to pursue a bachelor’s in electronics or a related degree.

 Occupational therapy assistants work with occupational therapists and have promising career prospects.
-They mainly work in rehabilitation centers and clinics but can also work in hospitals or in extended teams of sports teams.
+They mainly work in rehabilitation centers and clinics but can also work in hospitals or in extended teams of occupational therapists or sports teams.
 They help in:

 • Performing therapeutic treatments for patients suffering from various sports or exercises related injuries.